 The whole plot is like things that ppl thought it is perfect later turn to be serious issue that society should reconsider.

 Both stories take place in a future dystopian setting where the society is conformed to the ideal society when the main character becomes the one who is exposed to the flaws/corruption that is present within their society

 You'll see a familiar main character, who has an nontrivial possibilities to stay stable in such a distopian society

 Both anime have a similar world setting.
+Both shows are set in an utopian world which is actually a dystopia.
 There's a certain stress limit which can't be crossed.
 If anyone crosses that limit then they're considered to be harmful for the society and are to be eradicated.